aistamp/ml_collaborator/README.md

 # ML Collaborator
 Conviniently use Github with Google Collab

+## Features
+ - Run a script to download collaboratory notebooks from Google Drive and convert them into Jupyter notebook files
+ - Automatically update collab notebooks whenever you push to github
+ - Lets you and your teammates easily collaborate on any ML project with git while taking advantage of GPU options on Google Collab for training larger models

 ## Set up
 #### 1) Either fork this repo or create a new one for this project, copying over the following files (preserving the path)
    - .github/workflows/actions.yml